When to Start Social Security for Singles, Marrieds, and Survivors

 With the November 2015 changes to the Social Security rules, there aren’t as many complex claiming options for those born on or after January 2, 1954.

-- And if only one of you worked, then the non-working spouse can still file for a spousal benefit when the working spouse begins their own retirement benefits.
+- And if only one of you worked, then the non-working spouse can still file for a spousal benefit when the working spouse begins their retirement benefits.

 Widow or Widower

-In addition, Sensible Money offers customized retirement income plans where we provide a recommended Social Security claiming plan that considers taxes, your other accounts, pensions, and much more.
+For those looking for personal advice, Sensible Money offers customized retirement income plans where we provide a recommended Social Security claiming plan that considers taxes, your other accounts, pensions, and much more.
 Visit our Services page to learn more.